5off/tpt/README.md

 - [/tpt/scenes/opening.md](tpt/scenes/opening.md) = opening scene (template)
 - [/tpt/scenes/closing.md](tpt/scenes/closing.md) = closing scene (template)
 - /tpt/scenes/XXX.md = some other scene

+Each scene file has 2 sections: Sketch and Text.
+Put the summary of the scene and all your thoughts to the '## Sketch' section and the scene's text to the '## Text' section.
+It is important if you want to use the Storybuilder app - it gets the scene's text from the '## Text' section and it should be the 2nd section in the .md file.

 ### /tpt/info = folder for supporting materials